Nold360/ships/README.md

 SHIPS
 =====

-SHIPS - Shell Intrusion Prevention System
+SHIPS - Shell Intrusion Prevention Script

 SHIPS is a simple Shell-Script, which sniffes your log-files for multiple regex'es and executes a command to prevent an attack.